 TMD symptoms are usually mild and subside on their own.
 However, some people also experience chronic pain in the TMJ area and this can affect their daily living and well-being.

-If your jaw joints are bothering you, call our dental office at (403) 382-2273.
-Our Lethbridge Dentist, Dr. Lachman, can examine the area and recommend a treatment plan.
+If your jaw joints are bothering you, call our dental office at

 It can be hard to pinpoint the exact cause of TMD.
 You may have to coordinate with a team of health professionals to receive various treatments and eliminate TMJ symptoms.